What to do

 The reputation of this hotel restaurant extends well beyond Canada's borders, and reservations are essential for the privilege of sampling the refined and artistic cuisine.
 Chef Chris Aerni from Switzerland has won the hearts of even the most demanding palates with his insatiable quest for the freshest local fish and meat, many hours spent cultivating a fabulous organic kitchen garden, the best market-fresh produce and his search to find new rare ingredients.
 The culinary experience at Rossmount Inn is constantly evolving, with complex and exquisite dishes that delight its guests.

 Open every day for dinner only.
-Reservations recommended.
+Reservations required.

 *** Hours may vary ***